Widespread technology outage disrupts flights, banks, media outlets and companies around the world

-WELLINGTON, New Zealand — (AP) — A widespread Microsoft outage was disrupting flights, banks, media outlets and companies around the world on Friday.
+WELLINGTON, New Zealand — (AP) — A global technology outage grounded flights, knocked banks offline and media outlets off air on Friday in a massive disruption that affected companies and services around the world and highlighted dependence on software from a handful of providers.

+Cybersecurity firm CrowdStrike said that the issue believed to be behind the outage was not a security incident or cyberattack.

-Escalating disruptions continued hours after the technology company said it was gradually fixing an issue affecting access to Microsoft 365 apps and services.
+The issue affected Microsoft 365 apps and services, and escalating disruptions continued hours after the technology company said it was gradually fixing it.

 The website DownDectector, which tracks user-reported internet outages, recorded growing outages in services at Visa, ADT security and Amazon, and airlines including American Airlines and Delta.

 News outlets in Australia reported that airlines, telecommunications providers and banks, and media broadcasters were disrupted as they lost access to computer systems.
-Some New Zealand banks said they were also offline.
+Airlines in the U.K., Europe and India reported problems and some New Zealand banks said they were offline.

 Microsoft 365 posted on X that the company was "working on rerouting the impacted traffic to alternate systems to alleviate impact in a more expedient fashion" and that they were "observing a positive trend in service availability."